zachary-chiodini/Naive-K-Means-Clustering/README.md

 </p>
 <hr>
 <p align="justify">
-    Running the algorithm 100 times, initiating the centroids each time, and selecting the centroids which produce the smallest <i>SSE</i>, produces the plot below.
+    PLotted below is the result from running the algorithm 100 times, initiating the centroids each time, and then selecting the clusters and centroids which produce the smallest <i>SSE</i>.
     This is called repeated k-means clustering.
     Since the centroids are initialized randomly, given a number of attempts, the optimal initialization will eventually be found.
     All of the clusters and centroids found are optimal.
     However, a few points near the oblong cluster on the lower right of the plot are classified incorrectly.